 Should Starmer worry about Elon Musk’s attacks on his government?

-The Independent looks at how seriously Sir Keir Starmer should take the threat of Elon Musk, and how much time he should spend hitting back at the billionaire’s outbursts
+Archie Mitchell looks at how seriously Keir Starmer should take the threat of Elon Musk, and how much time he should spend hitting back at the billionaire’s outbursts

 One of Sir Keir Starmer’s biggest challenges in 2025 will come not from the Conservative Party, or even inside Parliament or the UK, but from the heart of Donald Trump’s administration.